How to Train your Antivirus: RL-based Hardening through the Problem-Space: Methodology

-Addition always selects one of the entries from the target class, based on their frequency of occurrence.
-Edit sequentially replaces the entries in the report section that the second action points to, while X-Edit replaces the entry or entries that the explainer \ref{sec:explainer} returns as the most important.
-As for the four manners of replacement: Random String is a string of ascii characters selected at random, English Vocab is a random word from the English vocabulary, Target Vocab is a random word from the vocabulary of the target class, while Random Choice selects one of the three previous choices at random when building a longer string, e.g. a filepath.
-The composition of these 3 actions is the resulting modification, making tractable the task of modifying reports of arbitrary size, and with modifications that map to allowed problem space transformations.
-An even more granular policy would be able modify reports on the character level; in our dataset however the average report is around 70K characters, which renders the learning of such a policy intractable.
+As for the four manners of replacement: \textbf{Random String} constructs a string of ASCII characters selected at random, \textbf{English Vocabulary} selects an English word at random, \textbf{Target Vocabulary} selects word from the vocabulary of the target class weighted by its frequency, while \textbf{Random Choice} selects one of the three previous choices at random for each step of building a longer string, e.g. a filepath.
+The composition of these three actions results in a very capable policy that can modify reports of arbitrarily large size, with the added benefit that any modifications will always result to viable reports, as these would be generated from the problem-space and actual binaries.
+Ideally, one could investigate an even more granular modification policy, one that is able to modify reports on the character rather than the word or token level as we currently do.
+The reports in our dataset are on average 70K characters long, something that renders learning a character level policy on such a context length computationally intractable.